pcraster/pcraster/documentation/pcraster_manual/sphinx/op_dynwave.rst

 an explicit, finite forward-difference scheme.
 A straightforward iteration using an Euler solution scheme is used to solve these equations.
-These characteristics can not guarantee a stable solution (if the number of iterations is choosen too low, results may show oscillations), but are relatively fast and can be used to maintain a closed water balance.
+These characteristics can not guarantee a stable solution (if the number of iterations is chosen too low, results may show oscillations), but are relatively fast and can be used to maintain a closed water balance.

 Pits are considered by the dynamic wave as a closed boundary.
 Pits will